cs421sp24-homework/project-team-03/Documentation.md

 - **Services** interact with external resources such as databases and other APIs.

 **Focus of Testing:**
 - We primarily focus on unit testing the logic contained within the controllers and services.
+We experienced challenges attempting to mock the OpenAI API calls on the backend and mocking the Supabase image database calls.

 **Testing Methodology:**
 - **Arrange-Act-Assert Pattern**: Each test is structured to: